Niklas-23/information-retrieval/README.md

 ## Further Info

-For further Information please consult the Jupyter Notebooks in the notebooks folder
+For further Information please consult the Jupyter Notebooks in the notebooks folder.
+There are several notebooks that that were used to better understan the dataset and the evaluation.